MikeDigitize/JSFundamentals/README.md

 ```

 The function <code>percentage</code> calculates the percentage of a number.
 The percentage is determined by the value of the argument it accepts.
-Its return value however is not the calculated answer - how could it be, at this point there is no value to calculate against - it is a function.
-It is this returned function that accepts a value to calculate the percentage of.
+Its return value however is not the calculated answer - how could it be?
+At this point there is no value to calculate against - the return value is a function.
+It is this returned function that accepts the value to calculate the percentage of.

 What has happened is the returned function has closed over the scope of its parent.
 At compilation time the value of <code>percent</code> is undefined, but this doesn't matter - the returned function still has access to its reference through scope.
 When the percentage function is called the value it gets called with defines <code>percent</code>, essentially pre-loading the returned function with one of the two values needed to make the calculation.
 Now when the returned function is called, it calculates the pre-loaded percent of the value it's passed.
 This technique is often referred to as partial application or currying and allows functions like percentage to be re-used over and over producing new functions pre-loaded with different values.